 （月刊图片）

-Why would we deliver our science communication activities?
+Why do we deliver our science communication activities?

-During the communication with the Jiangnan_China, we have known that they issued monthly magazines to middle school students from four different provinces.
+During the exchanges with the Jiangnan_China, we have known that they issued monthly magazines to middle school students from four different provinces and areas in China.
 Happy to hear that, we expressed our willingness to cooperate with them and participated in the completion of their monthly magazine in October.
-It is hoped that through this approach, middle school students can gain scientific knowledge while reading paper journals, in the same time, they can understand the seriousness of soil heavy metal pollution and have new thoughts on environmental protection.
+It is hoped that middle school students can gain scientific knowledge while reading paper journals.
+At the same time, they can understand the seriousness of soil heavy metal pollution and have new thoughts on environmental protection.

-Who’s our audience?
+Who’s our target audience?

-Middle school students from different provinces.
+Middle school students from different provinces and areas, including Xinjiang, Jiangsu, Sichuan and Tianjin.

 What did we do?

-Communicating with Jiangnan_China，we reached a consensus.
-We presented our project’s overview and concept in a simple and understandable language, and presented the future prospects of the project in the monthly magazine.
+Exchanging with Jiangnan_China，we reached a consensus.
+We presented our project’s overview and concept in a readable and comprehensible language, and presented the future prospects of the project in the monthly magazine.

-Hold on a lecture——cooperate with NJAU Youth Association Organization
+Hold an online campaign——cooperate with NJAU Youth Association

 （讲座照片+推送图片）

-Why would we deliver our science communication activities?
+Why do we deliver our science communication activities?

-During the summer vacation, the Youth Association Organization of Nanjing Agricultural University learned that the children who experienced the flood were psychologically and academically damaged, and they hope to help them solve these problems through online counseling.
-We took this opportunity to work with them to expose these children to synthetic biology that they might not have learnt before.
+During the summer vacation, the Youth Association of Nanjing Agricultural University learned that the children who experienced the 2020 flood in Anhui Province were psychologically and academically affected.
+They hoped to help them solve these problems through online counseling and lectures.
+We took this educational opportunity to work with them to open the door of synthetic biology to these children who might not have learnt that before.

-Who’s our audience?
+Who’s our target audience?

 Children from flood-stricken areas.